darryllane/SQLSearch/README.md

 What dependencies are there?

-gem install tiny_tds
+tiny_tds

-gem install colorize
+colorize

-gem install trollop
+trollop

-gem install text-table
+text-table

+new-ping

 # What does the tool do?